Before you post a comment at Perishable Press, please take a moment to review the official comment policy. Here is a quick overview:

 - Any line breaks will be retained

 - Paragraph tags are added automatically

-- Wrap code snippets in
+- Wrap single-line code snippets with code tags:

 - Don’t escape characters (e.g., don’t add backslashes before quotes)